-The purpose of this article is to help you quickly understand how to create a Guide.
-Whether your using Adopt v2 or Adopt v1, the process for creating a Guide is the same.
+This article details how to create a guide in the Visual Design Studio.
 This includes highlighting new features, driving preferred behavior, and providing in-context support.

 Begin by clicking the Guides icon in the left hand navigation menu.
-Then click “Create Guide” (1) button in the top right corner to begin guide creation.
+Then click “Create Guide” (1) button in the top right corner to begin.

-You will then be prompted to select a guide.
-There are dozens to choose from.
+You will then be prompted to select a guide layout.
+There are several to choose from.
 Select the one that best fits your specific use case.

-Once you create and save your guide, you’ll be presented with the Guide Settings page.
-Here you’ll be able to manage your Content (1), Activation (2), Segments (3), Scheduling (4), and Localization (if enabled by the Partner).
+Once you select your guide layout, you’ll be presented with the Guide Settings page.
+Here you’ll be able to manage your Content (1), Activation (2), Segments (3), and Scheduling (4).
 You can rename your guide and begin editing the settings.

-To edit your Content, you may hover over the guide image and click the “Manage in App” dialogue box that appears (1), or click on the button in the top right corner of the content widget (2).
+To edit your Guide content, you may hover over the guide image and click the “Manage in App” dialogue box that appears (1), or click on the "Manage in my app" button in the top right corner of the Content widget (2).

 Next, you’ll be asked to provide the URL of where you’d like to see your guide.
-Upon clicking “Launch Guide Builder” you’ll be opened to a new tab where Pendo Adopt will load the Visual Design Studio on your application.
+Upon clicking “Launch Visual Design Studio” you’ll be opened to a new tab with the Visual Design Studio on your application.

-Specific to your product, you will be prompted to log in in the new tab.
-Once logged in, the Visual Design Studio will load over the product URL you specified.
+After logging into your product, the Visual Design Studio will load over the product URL you specified.

-Once the designer loads, be sure to open the "Step Tray" (1) so you can see all your customization options and Guide steps.
-If you wish to target an element but the "Action Bar" (2) is covering it, move it to the bottom of the screen by clicking on the dual arrows button in the top right-hand corner of your screen.
-To navigate to another page, either because you want to start or target your guide somewhere else or because your next guide step is on a different page, select the "Navigate" button (3).
+Once the designer loads, be sure to open the "Step Tray" (1) so you can see all your activation options and Guide steps.
+If you wish to target an element but the "Action Bar" is covering it, move it to the bottom of the screen by clicking on the dual arrows button (2) in the top right-hand corner of your screen.
+To navigate to another page in your application, select the "Navigate" button (3).

 Editing A Guide